thinkdream/react-redux-explained/README.md

 As in any application using a database, on the initialization part of it you'll make the connection, usually by selecting the schema, too, in case we consider that we can connect to whole database.

-In the first part presented below it is a simple relation, usually found in all React/Redux examples, <strike>but, I found that, if you want to build a more flexible application - as ex using React Native, too - it's a bit better to use the second<strike>.
+In the first part presented below it is a simple relation, usually found in all React/Redux examples, <strike>but, I found that, if you want to build a more flexible application - as ex using React Native, too - it's a bit better to use the second</strike>.
 Yeap, looks like renaming the layout in the picture into router should be the choice.

 ![App](img/App.png "Application start")